shader-slang/slangpy/README.md

 #z -> ERROR
 ```

-Of course, in GPU/Python world rather than lists we'd be likely dealing with structured buffers, tensors or numpy arrays.
+Of course, in GPU/Python world, rather than lists we'd be likely dealing with structured buffers, tensors or numpy arrays.

 ## in / out / inout Parameters